vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Bṛhat-Sātātapa, p.
 296. Sāntiparvad to the effect that all

-Brides, purchase of, not unknown the four varnas are entitled to
+Brides, purchase of, not unknown the four varṇas are entitled to

 in Vedic age, p.
 7; tests for acquire knowledge, p.
 895.